anubhavcoder/flu_shot_learning/README.md

 Then, based off my findings, I'll provide a few actionable takeaways that could be implemented to promote vaccinations, and see if there's evidence in the literature to support the recommendations.

+Tracking performance of models on test set (with AUC metric):

+1. Logistic regression, no hyperparameter tuning: 0.7984